 Petra is a once in a lifetime experience that you will never forget!

-Jordan Travel Guide: Getting to Petra
+The Best Jordan Tourist Attractions: Getting to Petra

 Getting to Petra is not easy!
 The closest airport and major city is Aqaba but this is still 90 minutes away.
 Unfortunately there is not fantastic flight frequency to Aqaba either.
 The other option is to fly into Amman.
 There are many more flights and better deals but it is 3 hours away.